 If severance terms are accepted, it’s important to understand your obligations.
 Terminated employees who don’t adhere to severance terms risk discontinuation of benefits.

 Learn more about severance agreements

-To find out more about severance agreements, don’t hesitate to reach out to one of our labor & employment law attorneys in The Woodlands at Woodall Batchelor PLLC.
+To find out more about severance agreements, call our staff to set up an appointment with one of our labor and employment lawyers.